back

 There are three major elements when it comes to consistency in web designing:

-2. Functional consistency – By maintaining functional consistency throughout, the usability of your website will vastly improve.
-It makes things predictable for the user.
-An example of functional consistency is placing your menu bar in the same spot on each page.
+2. Functional consistency - Makes things predictable for the user.
+For example, you should place menu bars in the same spot on each page.

 3. Internal consistency – The combination of both visual and functional consistency is called internal consistency.
 This has to do with uploading content to your website and adding on to your existing pages.
 The additions should align with the existing design's visual and functional consistency.